relativitydev/relativity-trace-documentation/docs/user_documentation.md

 1.  **Trace Checkout** – Fixed-length Text field responsible for checking out each document for the Trace Data Flow
 2.  **Trace Document Status** – Single choice field responsible for reflecting overall progress of the document through the Trace Data Flow

-    1. Standard choices are “1 – New”, “2 – Indexed”, and “3 – Term Searched”
+    1. Standard choices are `1 – New`, `2 – Indexed`, and `3 – Term Searched`
         reflecting the statuses above

-    2. “Indexing Errored” – reflects documents that have not successfully gone through Indexing.
+    2.  `Indexing Errored` status reflects documents that have not successfully gone through Indexing.
 Potential causes:

-        1. Broken infrastructure (Agents, Service Host)
+1. Broken infrastructure (Agents, Service Host issues)

 2. Documents could not be updated with new status due to SQL outage

 3. Actions:

     1. Check Setup tab for statuses of agents

-            2. Check Trace logs (via Manage Logs console button)
+    2. Check Trace logs (via `Manage Logs` console button)

-            3. Perform Trace Document Retry mass-operation on affected documents
+    3. Perform `Trace Document Retry` mass-operation on affected documents

-    3. “Searching Errored” – reflects documents that have not successfully gone through Term Searching.
+    3.  `Searching Errored` status reflects documents that have not successfully gone through Term Searching stage.
 Potential causes:
-1. Broken infrastructure
+        1. Broken infrastructure (Agents, Service Host issues)

-    1. Disabled agents

-    2. Stopped services (agent manager, service host)

-2. Permanently broken/invalid Term syntax are present
+        2. Permanently broken/invalid Term (dtSearch) syntax are present
         3. Actions:
             1. Check Setup tab for statuses of agents

             2. Check Terms tab for detailed errors on each failed term

-    3. Check Trace logs (via Manage Logs console button)
+            3. Check Trace logs (via `Manage Logs` console button)

-    4. Perform Trace Document Retry mass-operation on affected documents
+            4. Perform `Trace Document Retry` mass-operation on affected documents
 3.  **Trace Document Terms** – MultiObject field tracking which Terms have matched a document
 4.  **Trace Document Rule Terms** – MultiObject field tracking Rule specific Terms (terms that are associated with any rule) that have matched a document
 5.  **Trace Has Errors** – Boolean (yes/no) field indicating if the document has any errors related to ingestion, extraction
 6.  **Trace Error Details** – Long Text field capturing the error details if a document has encountered any errors

-7.  **Trace Data Transformations** – MultiObject field tracking what data transformations have been applied to the document as part of ingestion (note, currently only data transformations of type Replace are attached to documents)
+7.  **Trace Data Transformations** – MultiObject field tracking what data transformations have been applied to the document as part of ingestion

-8.  **Trace Monitored Individuals –** MultiObject field tracking the people that are associated with the document (Monitored Individuals)
+8.  **Trace Monitored Individuals –** MultiObject field tracking which Monitored Individuals are associated with each document
+9.  **Trace Rules –** MultiObject field tracking which rule matched which document

 You can get a quick understanding of the status of your system and documents by applying appropriate aggregations and dashboards on these fields: